In this article, we list common SUP terms and their meanings so you have a better understanding of the industry!

 Higher nose rocker boards are ideal for SUP surfing as you need more rocker to successfully get into waves without burying the nose.

-Ideally, you want a board that has a a small amount of rocker, but not too much to make paddling in flat water a chore.
+Ideally, you want a board that has a small amount of rocker, but not too much to make paddling in flat water a chore.
 A good medium between the two will allow you to paddle efficiently in flat water but still maintain speed under wind or waves.

 Tracking is defined as how far and how straight a board moves through the water under each paddle stroke.
 The longer a board is, the better it will track straight.
 In addition, your fin setup will determine the tracking of your board as well.

 Before we get into the types of fin setups, let’s discuss the fin box.
 This part of your board is where the fin connects to the underside.
 There are a few different types of fin boxes on the market with the two main ones being FCS fin boxes and Futures fin boxes.
-You’ll be able to tell the difference right away as the FCS fin boxes have two tabs that connect the fin to the box where the Futures fin boxes are just a straight line.
+You’ll be able to tell the difference right away as the FCS fin boxes have two tabs that connect the fin to the box whereas the Futures fin boxes are just a straight line.

 Keep this in mind when you purchase your first board so you know what type of fins will work in your board.

 The fins of your board are the pieces of plastic located underneath your board.
-They are essential to your board’s set up as they allow you to paddle straight in the water with ease.
+They are essential to your board’s setup as they allow you to paddle straight in the water with ease.
 Without a fin, your board would drastically turn with each paddle stroke.
 Making it impossible to head in a straight line.
 And ruin your paddling efficiency.
 (Don’t believe us, give it a try sometime!)

 There are four different fin styles to be aware of…